 What is a web browser?

 By definition, a web browser is a software application.
 It’s one of the tools you use to access the internet.
-Many people think that a web browser and a search engine are the same thing, but that’s wrong.
+Many people assume that a web browser and a search engine are the same thing, but they’re not.

 The browser’s job is to use your internet connection and contact the web page.
-The web page then sends the data requested, and your browser displays it.
+The web page sends the requested data, and your browser displays it.

-In our example, after you type in www.surfshark.com, your browser would display the main page of Surfshark, which would look something like this:
+In our example, after you type in “www.surfshark.com”, your browser will display Surfshark’s main page, which will look something like this:

 What is a search engine?

 A search engine is a tool that helps you find the information you need using keywords and phrases.
-When you type in your question into the address bar, it’s not the browser that looks for the answer for you.
-It’s the search engine.
+When you type your question into the address bar, it’s not the browser that looks for the answer — it’s the search engine.

-Let’s stick to the previous example and say you forgot the exact URL of a website, but you know the name.
-Once you type in “surfshark” in the search bar, your search engine will find the most fitting and meaningful results for the query.
+Let’s stick to the previous example and say you forgot the exact URL of a website, but you know its name.
+Once you type “Surfshark” in the address or search bar, your search engine will find the most fitting and meaningful results for the query.

 Google as a search engine

-The search engine Google might be the most well-known on the World Wide Web.
+The Google search engine might be the most well-known on the World Wide Web (www.).
 The brand is so synonymous with search engines that in 2006, the Oxford English Dictionary officially recognized “google” as a verb.
-“To google” something is widely understood to mean search the internet.
+“To google something” is widely understood to mean “search the internet.”

 Google is heavily relied upon, but it might not be the best if you value your privacy.
 There are many other effective private search engine options out there, such as Bing, DuckDuckGo, Surfshark Search, and Yahoo.

 Suppose you’ve been sticking with the same search engine for a while.
-In that case, you might enjoy making some comparisons and exploring the different benefits.
+In that case, you might want to make some comparisons and explore the different benefits.
 Some perks include search results that don’t track your personal information or the ability to customize results according to your country.

 Key differences: web browser vs. search engine